 India Fact Quiz Launches India's First Youth-Centric Fact-based Championship Quiz and TV Show

-"nofollow" >India Fact Quiz (IFQ), a nationwide digitally gamified quiz on data and facts on India, was launched online across India yesterday.
+MUMBAI, Feb.
+6, 2020 /PRNewswire/ -- India Fact Quiz (IFQ), a nationwide digitally gamified quiz on data and facts on India, was launched online across India yesterday.
 India Fact Quiz is aimed at creating awareness and appreciation for data-backed accurate information and a rigour for fact-checking among India's youth.
 The annual championship targets youngsters between the ages 17-25.
-The preliminary rounds of India Fact Quiz will be held online on"nofollow" > www.indiafactquiz.com, followed by on-ground regional finals across Mumbai, Bengaluru, Kolkata and Lucknow, culminating into the national finals in New Delhi in April 2020.
+The preliminary rounds of India Fact Quiz will be held online on www.indiafactquiz.com, followed by on-ground regional finals across Mumbai, Bengaluru, Kolkata and Lucknow, culminating into the national finals in New Delhi in April 2020.
 Participants stand the chance of winning tech hampers valued at over INR 20 lakhs and earn the title of India's 1st Fact Quizzard.

 India Fact Quiz will focus on themes across social and development issues including health, education, gender, climate, environment and sustainability.
 Participants will be challenged on their knowledge and awareness on a wide range of topics in an engaging and entertaining format.
 Through each question and its corresponding response, participants will be exposed to data and evidence on progress and will have the opportunity to dive deeper into learning more about the subject.